dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

-# Analyzing investments in cryptocurrency projects
+# Analyzing long-term investments in cryptocurrency projects

 I happen to really enjoy rolling around in the crypto world.
 I spend hours and hours researching, not to find specific answers to things, but because I think its _really fucking cool_.
 Given that many my friends and some acquaintances know how much time I spent researching, I often get asked the question **How do you determine a project is probably a good investment?**.
 Yesterday, I had a cool conversation about life with my friend César, who phrased this question in a way that gave me a great idea... _write an article about it!_.
 So here we are again, talking about crypto stuff.